What a year… one none of us would like to repeat.

 - 4th session with North Star’s Speyside.
 Auchroisk and Glenturret

-- 5th session exploring Maison Benjamin Keuntz with notes to come after we revisit with the folks behind the bottling
+- 5th session exploring Maison Benjamin Keuntz with even more notes to come after we revisit with the folks behind the whisky creations

 Spurred by this, I audaciously ordered a German based bottler’s whisky advent calendar – Vita Dulcis.
 Unbelievably I managed in December to get through all 24 miniatures – though it must seem like I’ve been ‘spamming’ all who follow this blog – apologies for that!